henrik/progress_bar/README.md

 ## Usage

+You can render regular ("determinate") progress bars, or "indeterminate" ones that animate but don't indicate the current progress.

+### Determinate progress bars

 Specify the current value and the total value, and a bar will be rendered to STDOUT.

 ``` elixir